coconutswallow/Guides/_monsters/bitter-maiden.md

 creator: Toria
 image: https://64.media.tumblr.com/132104ecc543779836e4f2b92f7457dd/tumblr_p7cmyqQf0c1rgpwzko1_1280.jpg
 image_credit: Art by Lily Vonk

-description: |
+---

 The lone traveler came across a strange sight that night.
 The visage of a woman dressed in warm furs and a white gown upon her slender frame was standing just over a bridge.
 A white porcelain mask was the only thing seen of her face as the cold storm picks up around him, the sound of tearful weeping accompanies him as he succumbs to a biting cold.

   ## The Bitter Maiden
   Wearing a decorated mask resembling their once-glowing faces, the Bitter Maiden is a mournful spirit whose feelings of melancholy have caused it to come back to the living world in order to try to fill the holes left in them in life.
 Whether or not that is physically or metaphorically is largely up to interpretation.